Richbod: Richbod's Love of Vergil

-It would be in the court's inner circle, where the learned assumed ancient names associated with wise men, he was Macarius.
+In the court's inner circle, where the learned assumed ancient names associated with wise men, he was Macarius.
 He was regarded as a man wise before God and popular with men.
 According to Alcuin, he was a great admirer of Vergil, whose Aeneid he was reputed to know better than the Gospels.

 In the recovered 'Letters of Alcuin' we see that the teacher would try and contact his student often however, Richbod would rarely reply: "Lo, a whole year has passed," he writes, "and I have had no letter from you.
 Ah, if only my name were Vergil, then wouldst thou never forget me, but have my face ever before thee; then should I be 'felix nimium, quo non felicior ullus.'
 And," he concludes, "would that the four Gospels rather than the twelve Aeneids filled your heart."
 The idea of Richbod showing clear preference towards Vergil over the Gospel or even his friends, was a controversial point as the stories of the Aeneid revolved around pagan gods and unsophisticated cultures (according to the Franks).
 This gave the impression that sympathising with the works of Vergil would be like sympathising with the pagans and barbarians, which was a very heretical accusation.

 It is also plausible that Richbod would contribute to the schools in Trier and in the court with this vast knowledge of Greek and Latin classics.